Coping with cognitive changes (chemo brain)

 Further support

-Talk to your doctor or nurse if you think you have cognitive changes and you are finding it difficult.
+Talk to your doctor or nurse if you have cognitive changes and are finding it difficult.
 They might be able to refer you to a specialist to help you.

 People with cognitive problems might also experience anxiety and depression.
 Counselling might help with this.
 Your GP might be able to refer you to a counsellor.
 Or there might be local services or charities you can contact.